bioAI-Oslo/Spikeometric/docs/tutorials/tune_model.rst

 The RectifiedLNP model is taken from the paper `"Systematic errors in connectivity inferred from activity in strongly coupled recurrent circuits" <https://www.biorxiv.org/content/10.1101/512053v1.full>`_.
 In the paper it is hand-tuned to get an interspike interval of 16 ms (62.5 Hz firing rate).
-We will show how to do this automatically using :mod:`spykeometric`.
+We will show how to do this automatically using :mod:`spikeometric`.

 The tuning procedure is as follows:
     #.
 Generate a dataset of networks with some connectivity you are interested in
     #.
-Select a model and initialize its parameters to some initial values
+Select a model and initialize its parameters (you might have to try some different initializations to get stable behavior)
     #.
 Use the `tune` function to find the parameters that minimize the squared difference between the model's firing rate and the target firing rate

 If you want to fit the parameters to some other target, you can use the model as any other PyTorch module and write your own training loop.
-The :meth:`tune` method is just a convenience function that does this for you.
+The :meth:`tune` method is just a convenience function that does this for the firing rate.
-Note only that you will want to call the :meth:`set_tunable` method at some point before training to make sure gradients are computed for the parameters you want to tune, since this is not the default behavior.

 Preparing the training data
 ---------------------------